ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Muons

 The muons have at least 3 different script generators.
-All of these are fundamentally table-based systems with varying degrees of functionality on the side.
+All of these are fundamentally table-based systems with varying degrees of additional functionality on the side.

 MACS is probably the most interesting muon script generator.
 A brief overview of functionality:
+- Keeps a table-based view of operations on the screen.
+An "Operation" could be:
+  * A run at a single combination of temperature/field
-- Define a loop over temperature or field, counting at each point
+  * A scan over temperature or field (in three modes), counting at each point.
+These scans can be defined as linear or logarithmic.
-- Also has two types of scans: linear and logarithmic
+  * An arbitrary block set to an arbitrary value
-- Sends commands to OpenGENIE as it goes - means that scripts can be edited (up to the point when they have started running)
+- Sends commands to OpenGENIE via the SECI API as it goes - means that scripts can be edited (up to the point when they have started running).
+This is similar in spirit to nicos script server.
-- Allows users to run arbitrary commands before and after each row is executed
-- Includes some time estimation
+- Includes some basic time estimation (it displays the total count time of everything in the script window)

 ### Inter